ibm-cloud-docs/discovery/building.md

 <!-- Learn more topic WDS -->
 The {{site.data.keyword.discoveryshort}} [default configuration](/docs/discovery?topic=discovery-configservice#the-default-configuration) enriches (add cognitive metadata to) the `text` field of your ingested documents with semantic information collected by these four {{site.data.keyword.watson}} functions - Entity Extraction, Sentiment Analysis, Category Classification, and Concept Tagging.
 (There are a total of nine {{site.data.keyword.watson}} enrichments available; the others are Keyword Extraction, Relation Extraction, Emotion Analysis, Element Classification, and Semantic Role Extraction.)

-Some {{site.data.keyword.watson}} enrichments may not be available in certain plans or environments.
+Some {{site.data.keyword.watson}} enrichments might be unavailable in certain plans or environments.

 You can also integrate one or more custom models from {{site.data.keyword.knowledgestudiofull}} with {{site.data.keyword.discoveryshort}} to provide custom entity and relations enrichments.
 See [Integrating with Watson Knowledge Studio](/docs/discovery?topic=discovery-integrating-with-wks).